andrewwang247/marriage/README.md

   }
 }
 ```

 where each list is in decreasing order of that individual's preference.
 See `test/small_smp.json` for a real example.

 ## Algorithms

-See <https://en.wikipedia.org/wiki/Stable_marriage_problem> for the SMP problem.
-The Gale-Shapley algorithm for SMP runs in $O(n^2)$ time for two groups of $n$ individuals.
+The [Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm) runs in $O(n^2)$ time for two groups of $n$ individuals.
 After execution, the program checks its solution to ensure correctness.

 ## Files

 The program is split into logical chunks.

-- `matching.py` is the highest level layer that interfaces with the user and delegates computations.
+- `main.py` is the highest level layer that interfaces with the user and delegates computations.
 - `read_validate.py` reads json input and ensures that input is valid.
 - `marriage.py` contains the core of the Gale-Shapley algorithm.